-Religious Objection to an Autopsy: Deputy Medical Examiners determine the need of an autopsy.
-Please contact the Investigator right away if you feel an autopsy would be contrary to the decedent's religious beliefs, and object to an autopsy.
+Religious Objection to an Autopsy:

+Deputy medical examiners determine the need of an autopsy.
+Please contact the investigator right away if you feel an autopsy would be contrary to the decedent's religious beliefs, and object to an autopsy.
 We will work with you to try and accommodate your wishes, as long as we can fulfill our legal obligations (California Government Code 27491.3).

+Decedent Property:

-Decedent Property: The legal next of kin can claim most of a decedent's personal possessions that are in our custody.
+The legal next of kin can claim most of a decedent's personal possessions that are in our custody.
 Government documents, like driver's licenses and passports, must be returned to the issuing agency for disposition.
-To pick up decedent's property, please schedule an appointment with the Personal Property Section at (323) 343-0515.
-Appointments are available Monday through Thursday, from 10:30 a.m. to 4 p.m.
+To pick up decedent's property, please visit the Department of Medical Examiner at 1104 N. Mission Rd., Los Angeles, Monday through Thursday, from 10 a.m. to 4 p.m.
+For more information, please call the Property Section at (323) 343-0515.

+Final Reports:

-Final Reports: The final reports are the documents that explain why a person died.
-Please know that the determination of the cause and manner of death can take days to several months depending on the circumstances surrounding the death.
+The final reports are the documents explaining why a person died.
+Please know the determination of the cause and manner of death can take days to several months depending on the circumstances surrounding the death.
 We do not automatically contact the legal next of kin to provide the results of our investigation because we recognize that you may not wish to discuss the cause of death.

-If you would like to discuss the results, please call us at (323) 343-0518.
-A Deputy Medical Examiner can be made available via appointment to discuss the determination.
-Please purchase a copy of the final report online at mec.lacounty.gov or call our Records Section at (323) 343-0695.
+If you would like to discuss the results, please call us at (323) 343-0518 to schedule an appointment with a deputy medical examiner to discuss the determination.
+Please purchase a copy of the final report online at me.lacounty.gov or call our Records Section at (323) 343-0695.

+Death Certificates:

-Death Certificate: We do not issue death certificates.
+We do not issue death certificates.
 Certified copies can be obtained from Vital Records: